-- Part 1: List each child's name, the school they attend and their grade. - Part 2: Enter household's Master Case Number if the household qualifies for SNAP, TANF or FDPIR. - Part 3: Skip this part. - Part 4: Complete this part.
-An adult must sign the form. - Part 5: This part is optional and does not affect your children's eligibility for free or reduced price meals.
-If you do not select race or ethnicity, one will be selected for you based on visual observation.
+Part 1: List each child's name, the school they attend and their grade.

+Part 2: Enter household's Master Case Number if the household qualifies for SNAP, TANF or FDPIR.

+Part 3: Skip this part.

+Part 5: This part is optional and does not affect your children's eligibility for free or reduced price meals.
+If you do not select race or ethnicity, one may be selected based on visual observation.

-For households with FOSTER CHILDREN, follow these instructions:
+For households with FOSTER, HOMELESS, MIGRANT or RUNAWAY CHILDREN, follow these instructions: